 You could even make a dice pouch as a birthday present, and add a set of beautiful, polyhedral dice - I have been scrolling through these beautiful dice collections here at Etsy and want them all! (and I don't even play DND!)

-This dice bag sewing pattern is a modified version of my older, jewelry organizer pattern.
+This dice bag sewing pattern is a modified version of my other, jewelry organizer pattern.

 Dice Bag Sewing Pattern Features